 The Guardian‘s policy on the use of capital letters, for example, reflects its hostility to deference.
 This example featured on its front page on 16 August 2019: “… after public pressure from president Donald Trump”.
 It also seems to have declared war on hyphens: antisemitism, nonfiction, multibillion, noncompliance.
 Non-compliance, indeed.

 I referred earlier to Europe’s Tragedy by Peter H Wilson.
 It’s a history of (in the book’s rendering) the Thirty Years War.
-Many (perhaps most) writers omit the apostrophe — ditto the Hundred Years War.
+Many (perhaps most, but definitely not all — Simon Schama’s book Citizens refers repeatedly to the Seven Years’ War) writers omit the apostrophe — ditto the Hundred Years War.
 Yet it seems to be generally accepted that phrases such as two minutes’ notice are correct — the venerable Fowler’s Modern English Usage apparently commenting that an apostrophe was required if only because it would be essential if we were writing one minute’s notice.
 That consistency thing again — and the difficulty caused by plural nouns ending in an ‘s’.

 Until I come across some unambiguous guidance, I will attempt to keep to these ‘rules’: